-Sara Borjas is a 3rd generation Chicana and a Fresno poet.
+Sara Borjas is a 3rd generation Chicana, a pocha, and a Fresno poet.
+She digs space & time, aromatics, tiny prints and oldiez.
 Sara earned a B.A. in English Literature from Fresno State and an M.F.A. in Creative Writing and Writing for Performative Arts from University of California, Riverside.
-Since, she has worked at Red Hen Press, southern California's largest independent press, and La Sierra University.
 She is currently a lecturer in the Department of Creative Writing at UC Riverside.

-Her poetry can be found in The Acentos Review, Luna Luna, Fog Machine, Miramar, The Boiler, Kindred and Wild Horses: Women on Fire, a poetry series created by ELJ Publishing in honor of women's history.
-She has worked with Patricia Smith as a 2016 Postgraduate Writers Conference Fellow at Vermont College of Fine Arts, as well as Sharon Olds, Robert Hass, and Evie Shockley as a 2013 Community of Writers Workshop at Squaw Valley Fellow.
-Her first poetry collection was a finalist for the 2014 Andres Montoya Poetry Prize and she is the recipient of the 2014 Blue Mesa Poetry Prize judged by Carmen Gimenez-Smith.
+Her poetry can be found in The Offing, Entropy, Queen Mob's Tea House, Cultural Weekly, The Acentos Review, Luna Luna, and The Boiler, amongst others.
+She is a 2017 CantoMundo Fellow, a 2016 Postgraduate Writers Conference Fellow at Vermont College of Fine Arts, and a 2013 Community of Writers Workshop at Squaw Valley Fellow.
+Her first poetry collection was a finalist for the 2017 Noemi Press Book Award for Poetry, the 2016 Poets Out Loud Prize, and the 2014 Andres Montoya Poetry Prize.
+She is the recipient of the 2014 Blue Mesa Poetry Prize judged by Carmen Gimenez-Smith.
 Sara was also named runner-up for the 2010 Larry Levis Undergraduate Memorial Prize judged by Phillip Levine and twice-nominated for a Pushcart Prize.
-Her interests include space and time/spacetime, tiny patterns, poems in the form of cocktails, and oldiez.
 She lives in Los Angeles.